 In 2016 having had my designs produced on an array of product over the years, including screen printed on fabric, I yearned to learn how to silkscreen print by hand for myself.
-I searched for the perfect solution and found SRISA where I continued my education in a studio in Florence, Italy and became a master textile printer.
+I searched for the perfect solution and found SRISA where I continued my education at Art Studio Fuji in Florence, Italy and became a master textile printer.
 The first collection of Laura Fair Hand-printed Stories debuted at the prestigious and juried Artigianato e Palazzo exhibition in Florence, Italy in 2018.

 After my initial silkscreen printing studies, I began assisting and teaching international university level studies abroad students at Laboratorio Firenze in Florence this incredibly addictive method of reproducing designs.
 Most recently, I was challenged to develop and implement a remote learning serigraphy/silkscreen printing curriculum so that existing students who had returned to their homes would be able to complete the Spring 2020 semester online without the use of the specialized studio due to Covid-19.